Jenguk42/CCNA/Notes/CLI Commands/Router CLI Commands.md

 ## ACL Configuration
 ### Show Commands
 - `show access-lists` Display all kinds of ACLs.
+	- Shows how many pings were blocked. ![[Pasted image 20240903161652.png]]
 - `show ip access-lists` Display the IP ACLs.
 - `show running-config | include access-list` Show lines in the commands that include "access-list".
 (Remark is displayed)
 	![[Pasted image 20240903140738.png]]
 	- Each entry is given a number indicating the order.
 The default entry number will be 10, 20, 30, etc. (Yellow box)
 ### Apply Command
 - `ip access-group NUMBER {in | out}`
-	- Apply the ACL to an interface.
+	- Configured in interface mode: apply the ACL to an interface.
 	- Remember ACLs have to be applied on interfaces after creation!!
 ### Standard Numbered ACLs
 - `access-list NUMBER {deny | permit} IP WILDCARD_MASK`